JeelRajodiya/JeelRajodiya/README.md

 I personally believe that quality is always better than quantity.
 So I decided to gain **Deep knowledge**  of selected technologies that personally believe are worth investing time.

 ### How will I gain that "Deep knowledge"?
-I read the documentation of that topic, famous books related to that topic and blogs (that I personally find very helpful) with my full attention.
+I read the documentation of that topic, famous books related to that topic and blogs (that I personally find very helpful) .
 I keep practicing the things that I have learnt by implementing them in my side projects.

 ### books I've read: